 Choosing to study abroad is an exciting and life-changing decision!
 As well as learning a new language and culture, you’ll be meeting people from all over the world and make lifelong friends.
 If you’re planning to study in Japan for more than 3 months, a student visa is required.
 Just like any immigration procedure, applying for a visa translates to gathering necessary documents and filling in paperwork which can be time consuming but it’s not an impossible task.
 The good news is that the Japanese student visa is one of the easiest visas to get.

 This comprehensive guide will show you step by step how to apply for a student visa and start your journey abroad in Japan!

-At a glance this is what you’ll need to apply for a student visa.
-There may be some additional documents required depending on the country.
+At a glance this is the documents you’ll need to apply for a student visa.
+There may be some additional documents required depending on the country:

 - Passport (valid and up to date)

 - Certificate of Eligibility issued by the host institution (the original and a copy)

 - School Diploma and Transcripts